Private equity in Italy: market and regulatory overview

 Occasionally, businesses are sold in private transactions.
 This is much preferred by private equity houses because of the lack of competition and because of the higher level of information that they typically receive from sellers.
 Sellers have been willing to follow this path (instead of an auction) where there is a very committed buyer who could offer certainty of closing within a relatively short time frame.

-Public to private transactions are not uncommon but are more complex to execute compared to deals involving private companies.
+Public to private transactions are not uncommon but are more complex to execute compared to transactions involving private companies.

 Italian public to private transactions are regulated by the Consolidated Securities Act of 1998 and numerous Consob regulations.
 These transactions are generally structured as multi-step acquisitions in which the buyer: